CRM doesn’t deliver results HERO

 When CRM is organized as a continuous effort focused on analysis, prioritization, and improvement, the system can evolve from a reporting tool into a strategic management tool for customer journeys.

-CRM only creates real impact when the work around the system is organized as a continuous development process.
+CRM only creates impact when the work around the system is organized as a continuous development process.